nalmeida/kirby-3.x-local-docker-server/README.md

 #### Sample with the Kirby plainkit

+⚠️ Important!
+Your kirb files **must** be cloned inside a folder named: `./public`

 ```
 $ git clone https://github.com/getkirby/plainkit.git public
 ```

 ### 5) Build the Dockerfile image and run

+⚠️ Make sure you have your Docker up and running!

 Download, build the [Dockerfile](Dockerfile) image and start yout project.